Julian Lennon: Personal life

+Residence and relationships

-After living with his parents at Kenwood in Weybridge outside London from 1964 to 1968, Lennon moved with his mother to The Wirral near Liverpool and then to a farm in North Wales.
+After living with his parents at Kenwood in Weybridge outside London from 1964 to 1968, Lennon moved with his mother to a number of British locales, eventually settling in The Wirral near Liverpool and then to a farm in North Wales.
 Lennon's first step-father, Roberto Bassanini, whom his mother married in 1970, was Italian.
 Lennon moved to the United States in the early 1980s where he resided in New York City and then Los Angeles.
 In 1991, Lennon moved to Europe, and resided mainly in Italy where Bassanini had lived (Lennon dedicated Photograph Smile to Bassanini in 1998).
-Lennon then moved to Monaco where he currently resides, and he counts Albert II, Prince of Monaco as a friend.
+Lennon then moved to Monaco where he currently resides, and he is a friend to Albert II, Prince of Monaco.

 Lennon has been quoted as having a reasonably "cordial" relationship with Ono, following the financial settlement against his late father's estate.
 He remains close to her son, Sean, his half-brother.
 Julian saw Sean perform live for the first time in Paris on 12 November 2006 at La Boule Noire, and he and Sean spent time together on Sean's tour in 2007.

-Lennon has never married or had children, revealing in 2011 that his difficult relationship with his father had discouraged him from doing so.
+Lennon has no children, revealing in 2011 that his difficult relationship with his father had discouraged him from doing so.